mcleod-ideafix/divtiesus/README.md

 - Take the 2x28 pin edge connector and cut about 1-2mm on each side to leave the ends opened, as in the last picture of this section.
 - With a pair of tweezers, pull and extract the two metal contacts that are positioned at 5th place, where the index tab will be.
 ![](img/zxconn_1.jpg)
 - Now take a small piece you can get from a PCB, 1.5mm thick and 7mm tall.
-This will be the index t ab
+This will be the index tab.
 ![](img/zxconn_2.jpg)
 - Place the piece in the index hole.
 Sand it if it's too tall for the hole.
 ![](img/zxconn_3.jpg)